 My mother was a Rives.

 When Martin Luther posted his ninety-five theses in Wittenberg on October 31, 1517, it was if a match had been thrown into dry tinder.
 The revolt quickly swept beyond the borders of Germany, following the lines of least political resistance and finding fresh fuel in those centers where humanist learning had blazed a trail.
 France was no exception.
 Those Frenchmen who threw off their old ecclesiastical allegiance and became “Protestants” were soon to be called Huguenots.
 The Protestant Reformation spread to Languedoc area of France shortly after 1517, and persecution quickly followed.
 To escape this persecution, many Huguenots fled France.
 This was the situation in 1545 when Robert Ryves left France and purchased land in Dorset, England.
 Henry VIII was King of England at that time.
-Though he was no friend of the Reformation, Henry had broken ties with the Papacy, and Huguenots had no reason to fear persecution in England.
+Though he was no friend of the Reformation and had persecuted followers of Luther during the early period, by this tim Henry had broken ties with the Papacy, and Huguenots perhaps had less reason to fear persecution in England.

 In his Reliques of the Rives James Rives Childs tells about Robert Ryves and his descendants in the British Isles and the New World.